-2- Amino acids and the hormones of digestion cholecystokinin (CCK), secretin, and glucose-dependent insulinotropic polypeptide [GIP].
+2- Amino acids and the hormones of digestion e.g., glucosedependent insulinotropic polypeptide [GIP].

 3- Parasympathetic nerves to the pancreas.

 Both the release of GIP and the activation of the autonomic nervous system occur when one starts eating, resulting in a release of insulin at the beginning of a meal, even before glucose is absorbed.